BlogInvesting

 Watch-outs: Accredited-only, chapter-city concentrated, and check sizes skew higher than the next-gen networks.
 If you are not in a chapter metro, remote participation is more limited.

-Best for: Best for accredited women who want rigorous diligence inside a large, established peer network.
+Best for: accredited women who want rigorous diligence inside a large, established peer network.

 Where to start: Visit goldenseeds.com and apply through the chapter nearest you.